-Kevin Doyle is the Executive Vice President of Canada Overseas Investments Limited.
-He was previously responsible for Corporate Strategy at the TMX Group, worked as a consultant with McKinsey & Company and in business development for Electronic Data Systems in Asia.
-Mr. Doyle serves on the boards of the Art Gallery of Ontario Foundation, Central Wire Industries Limited and reBOOT Canada.
+Kevin Doyle is the President of The Michael and Sonja Koerner Charitable Foundation.
+This follows a career including leadership positions at Canada Overseas Investments Limited, TMX Group, McKinsey & Company and Electronic Data Systems in Asia.
+Mr. Doyle serves on various not-for- profit and corporate boards including the Art Gallery of Ontario Foundation, the CAMH Foundation, Central Wire Industries Limited and reBOOT Canada.
 Mr. Doyle holds a Bachelor of Commerce in Finance from the Sauder School of Business at UBC and an MBA in Strategic Management from the Wharton School at the University of Pennsylvania.

 Michael Bumby, Director of the Board of reBOOT Canada

 Dr. Michael Bumby is the Chief Financial Officer at Vivo Cannabis and has over two decades of experience in the pharmaceutical sector, more than ten years of which was devoted to working internationally.
 Dr. Bumby has was previously CFO of three publicly held Canadian companies, most recently at Merus Labs.
 Dr. Bumby volunteers as member of the board of directors at reBOOT Canada, has brought his skills as a volunteer to the Green Party and is the founder of the Davenportage, an annual organized run, paddle and walk, with canoes, that traces the pre-colonial shore of Lake Ontario from the Humber to the Don Rivers.

 Arthur Kennedy, Director of the Board of reBOOT Canada

 Director, Canadian Operations